kxnzx/age-calculator-app/README.md

 ### What I learned

 I did my best to finish this challenge.
 It is not perfect, but at least it's a decent attempt.
 I am currently following a JavaScript course, so my focus is on learning that right now.
-I will try to also make some frontend mentor challenges on the side.
+I will try to also make some frontend mentor challenges on the side as it would be good to put JavaScript into practice.

 ## Author